nebhead/PiFire/README.md

 * 9/2020 - Initial Release
 * 12/2020 - Moved documentation to [https://nebhead.github.io/PiFire/](https://nebhead.github.io/PiFire/)
-* **11/2021 Massive Update!** - Many new features, bug fixes, and improvements.
+* 11/2021 - Many new features, bug fixes, and improvements.
 New hardware support etc. which have been in incorporated over the last year, have been mreged from the development branch
+* **4/2022** - Release v1.3.1 - Another HUGE release with many new features including an updater, a new configuration wizard, bug fixes, Smart Start feature and much, much more!

 ### Credits